Skip to main content

 For handy or budget-conscious homeowners, the idea of getting an excellent product like spray foam for less of an investment cost is quite appealing.

 We can break down the appeal of DIY spray foam into two categories: saving money and preserving product quality.
-The idea behind DIY spray foam is that while it is still more expensive than some insulations, it is cheaper than paying a professional for spray foam.
+The hope for DIY spray foam is that while it is still more expensive than some insulations, it would be more affordable than paying a professional for spray foam.

 Whether or not you can save money by choosing DIY spray foam will depend on the size of your project.
 The smaller your project, the more significant your cost savings.